Hear What Matters! Text-conditioned Selective Video-to-Audio Generation: Introduction

-We propose a novel \ours method for text-conditioned selective video-to-audio generation.
-To this end, our \ours consists of two main modules: (1) a text-conditioned video encoder, and (2) a multimodal-conditioned generator using both text and visual cues.
-Unlike previous works that learn only generative models with frozen visual-specific encoders, \ours efficiently modulates the video encoder using text prompts as explicit selectors of audible semantics, implemented through a lightweight cross-attention block specialized with learnable token \reg.
-To achieve a precise cross-modal grounding, the proposed \reg token, inspired by selective attention mechanisms in human perception, stabilizes visual-text alignment by mitigating high-norm artifacts ~\cite{vit_register,cavmae_sync} in which models tend to highlight irrelevant tokens in attention blocks due to the spurious correlation.
-Interestingly, \reg suppresses irrelevant token activations and strengthens text-conditioned video representations.
-The training process further employs a self-augmentation strategy that automatically mixes video scenes and conditions the model with targeted text prompts, without explicitly source-separated groundtruth audios.
+We propose a novel \ours method, consisting of two main modules: (1) a text-conditioned video encoder, and (2) a multimodal-conditioned selective audio generator.
+Unlike previous works~\cite{mmaudio,rewas} that freeze visual-specific encoders, \ours efficiently trains the video encoder to use text prompts as explicit selectors of audible semantics.
+To achieve a precise cross-modal grounding, we implement a cross-attention block in the video encoder with the proposed learnable token \reg.
+Inspired by the selective attention mechanism in human perception, \reg mitigates high-norm artifacts ~\cite{vit_register,cavmae_sync} in which models tend to highlight irrelevant tokens in attention blocks due to the spurious correlation.
+To train \ours without explicitly source-separated groundtruth audios, we further employ an autonomous video-mixing strategy in a self-supervised manner, where two videos are spatially concatenated as input and the audio from one of them is used as the target.

-To assess performance on such a novel task, we introduce \ourbench, a new evaluation benchmark comprising videos with a clear visual sound source corresponding to a single-source audio track.
-Experimental results demonstrate that \ours achieves state-of-the-art (SoTA) performance on \ourbench, showing robustness in terms of audio quality, semantic alignment, and temporal alignments.
-Our contributions are summarized: \begin{itemize} \item \ours introduces the first framework for text-conditioned selective video-to-audio generation, efficiently learning a text-guided visual encoder and a multimodal-conditioned sound generator to achieve implicit sound-source feature grounding. \item A learnable supplementary token mitigates spurious cross-modal correlations by refining attention toward intent-relevant cues, and a self-augmentation scheme enables selective learning without costly supervision. \item Comprehensive experiments with \ours evaluated on the new \ourbench benchmark demonstrate superior audio quality, semantic fidelity, and temporal synchronization performance over existing SoTAs. \end{itemize}
+To assess performance on such a novel task, we introduce \ourbench, a new evaluation benchmark comprising videos with a clear visual sound source corresponding to a mono audio track.
+Experimental results demonstrate that \ours achieves state-of-the-art (SoTA) performance on \ourbench, showing robustness in terms of audio quality, semantic alignment, and temporal alignment.
+Our contributions are summarized: \begin{itemize} \item \ours is the first text-conditioned selective video-to-audio framework that relies solely on text prompts, without spatial guidance. \item A learnable supplementary token mitigates spurious cross-modal correlations while empowering intent-relevant cues, and the proposed video-mixing scheme enables selective learning without costly supervision. \item Experiments on new \ourbench demonstrate the effectiveness of \ours, showing superior audio quality, semantic fidelity, and temporal synchronization performance over existing SoTAs. \end{itemize}